jggatc/pelican-bootstrap-evo/README.md

 Otherwise the translations will not be used on your default site.

+## Extended Features

+This section describes extended features of pelican-bootstrap-evo.
+The other features are described below.

+### Navbar Sitename - SITESUBTITLE

+Set `SITENAME` to allow for `SITENAME - SITESUBTITLE` in navbar.
+The feature is determined by `SITENAME_WITH_SITESUBTITLE`.
+The separator can be set with `SITENAME_WITH_SITESUBTITLE_SEP`.

 ## Usage

 This theme honors the following standard Pelican settings: